-In most cases, you will be looking for an extract, in which case you will also need to know the % of specific compound(s) to which the extract should be "standardized" since there are many types and concentrations of extracts.
+In most cases, you will be looking for an extract, in which case you will also need to know the concentration or percentage (%) of specific compound(s) to which the extract should be "standardized" since there are many types and concentrations of extracts.
 Supplements made of whole plant plants, like root powder, are typically not standardized like extracts.

-The "ConsumerTips" section of every Product Review on ConsumerLab.com covers this information, so you will know what to look for when selecting a product.
-Other information you find is dosage, how and when to take the herbal supplement, potential side effects, and interactions with drugs and other supplements.
-Of course, you'll also see whether ConsumerLab.com testing found each product to contain the listed ingredient(s) and meet additional criteria of product quality.
+The "ConsumerTips" section of every Product Review on ConsumerLab.com, including those below, provides this information, as well as other information about dosage, how and when to take the supplement, potential side effects, and interactions with drugs and other supplements.
+Of course, you'll also see whether ConsumerLab.com testing found products from popular brands of supplements to contain the listed ingredient(s) and meet additional criteria of product quality.